hartwigmedical/pipeline5/README.md

 Final QC of the purple results and BAM metrics.

 ### 1.7 Production Environment at Schuberg Phillis

+[Schuberg Philis](https://schubergphilis.com/) manages our pipeline operations.
+The production deployment of Pv5 is run in their environment.
+SBP provides orchestration tooling to manage the ingestion of FASTQ data from the HMF labs and metadata management of the samples, runs and output files.
+They also administer the HMF GCP projects.

 ### 2. Developers Guide